 - To deliver or arrange for the delivery of safety and health courses, seminars, and training sponsored by DECEP, IRT, and OPASO.

 - To share information among OSHA personnel and industry safety and health professionals regarding UPR' s best practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the participants.

 The Participants intend to work together to achieve the following outreach and communication goals:

-- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's, PR OSHA's and the Rio Piedras Campus of the University of Puerto Rico's Web sites) to employers and workers in the industry.
+- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the Río Piedras campus of the University of Puerto Rico's Web sites) to employers and workers in the industry.

-- To speak, exhibit, or appear at OSHA's, PR OSHA's or the Rio Piedras Campus of the University of Puerto Rico's conferences, local meetings, or other educational events to further the goals of this Alliance.
+- To speak, exhibit, or appear at OSHA's or the Río Piedras Campus of the University of Puerto Rico's conferences, local meetings, or other educational events.

 - To work with other Alliance participants on specific issues and projects on construction, general and maritime industries, that are addressed and developed through the Alliance Program.

 OSHA's Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.